-This Chapter presents guidelines for agencies to use in determining which documents are subject to public scrutiny under the Arizona public record law, A.R.S. sections 39-101 to -161, and discusses the procedure for handling requests for access to public records.
+This Chapter presents guidelines for agencies to use in determining which documents may be subject to public inspection pursuant to the Arizona Public Records Law, A.R.S. §§ -39-101 to -161 and discusses the procedure for handling public records requests.
 It also discusses the preservation and disposition of records.
+Notwithstanding the guidelines examined here, counsel likely should be consulted for advice in specific circumstances.